 Opening Hours: 4:30 am to 1 pm, and 4 pm to 9 pm; all days of the week

 The grandeur of its architecture, milky white buildings, jaw dropping styles, and remarkable patterns make Swaminarayan Temple of Ahmedabad a crucial wonder of modern India and one of the best places to visit in Ahmedabad.
 One of the top tourist places in Ahmedabad, the temple depicts the glory of Indian culture and tradition.
 The neat arrangement of the temple premises is worth mentioning.
-Known for their exquisite architectures and intricate carvings, this is the first of many Swaminarayan Temples around the world and one of the best temples in Ahmedabad.
+Known for their exquisite architecture and intricate carvings, this is the first of many Swaminarayan Temples around the world and one of the best temples in Ahmedabad.

 Don’t Miss: Nar Narayan Temple, Akshar Bhavan, Temple for Women, Haveli in North and East.